-After graduating from college with an Economics degree, Bryan changed direction and turned a lifelong love of design into his career.
-He’s been able to expand his career opportunities through learning on Treehouse and loves his job as a UX designer.
+After graduating from college with an Economics degree, Bryan changed direction and turned his lifelong love of design into a career.
+He’s been able to expand his career opportunities through learning on Treehouse and now loves his job as a UX designer.

 Alright, a little about myself.
 My first experience with design must have been playing around with Kid Pix as a kid, but it took me a while to realize it might be something I was serious about.
 I graduated from University of California, Santa Barbara in 2011 with a degree in Economics, but had already decided by then that I wanted to pursue something a bit more creative.
 For me, the web has been the perfect combination between the analytical and the creative.

-Through Treehouse, I landed a job with Chop Dawg Studios doing UI/UX design.
-I initially filled out the Treehouse jobs survey just to see what was out there, but ended up finding a great group of people at Chop Dawg.
+Through Treehouse, I landed a job with Chop Dawg Studios doing UI/UX design, where I've ended up finding a great group of people.
 Treehouse has allowed me to expand my job opportunities as well as giving me the skills I need to work on personal projects.